To Love or Not to Love?

 A lot of people read my blogs, not because I’m such a great blogger, but because the topic touches right where we live.
 Just about everyone reaches out to be loved, but love is full of risks.
 To love is to be vulnerable and therefore easily hurt by the people we love the most.
 God designed us to love, for He is love Himself.
-Not to love causes a certain death deep inside of us.
+For us to not love others causes a certain death deep inside of us.
 I received a comment this week from an anonymous person.

 He said, “I have a better piece of advice: Don’t ever fall in love in the first place.
 Just don’t do it.
 It always leads to heartbreak and it’s never worth it.
 If you never let yourself fall in love with anyone, then you will never have to worry about getting over a broken heart.
 It’s as simple as that.”